PupilsEffort/learngit/readme.txt

 Creating a new branch is quick.
 Creating a nes branch is quick AND simple
 Creating a new branch is quick & simle
+Creating a nes branch is quick AND simple
+Creating a new branch is quick & simle